godalming123/go-engine/README.md

 # go-engine

-The (future) successor to https://github.com/godalming123/python-engine rewritten i go.
-Why future?
-Because currently the line emplementation does not work in some case and the setPixel function does not work with some charecters.
-Its possible this is a memory leak this is also why the realeses are called 'broken'
+The successor to https://github.com/godalming123/python-engine rewritten i go.

+## Bugs
+This program is not yet perfect with 1 notable bug:
+ - The setpixel function does not wor with unicode block charecters for some reason

 ## Installing
 1. **Git clone**